abertschi/postcard_creator_wrapper/README.md

 - [postcards](https://github.com/abertschi/postcards) - A CLI for the Swiss Postcard Creator
 - [postcardcreator](https://github.com/gido/postcardcreator) - node.js API for the Swiss Post Postcard Creator

+## Release notes
+### v0.0.7, 2017-11-22
+- internal changes
+- do not use requirements.txt in setup.py anymore. set all requirements in install_requires without explicit version numbers

 ## Author

 Andrin Bertschi